What Are Bats?

 “Superior job by Allen the tech who came to ck for mice and found other issues not related.
 And no extra charge.
 Went the extra mile That you don’t see these days.
 Will definitely use this company again and ask for Allen.
 Who is very professional and easy to ask questions to.”

-PLEASE NOTE: In North Carolina is it illegal to move bats during their mating season.
+PLEASE NOTE: In North Carolina is it illegal to move them during their mating season.
+(May 1st-July 31st)